varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 ## For women in tech: how to answer about women in tech

-As I said, I was not ready to the question.
+As I said, I was not ready for the question.
 However I felt uncomfortable, I tried to make laugh as I believe that most conflict situations may be avoided if turned out into a joke.
 So, I responded:

 — Would you ask me such a question if I were a man?
 So, my answer is: don't treat us differently.